How to Establish Yourself as a Thought Leader in the Health Space

 FAQs About Becoming a Thought Leader

 Do I need to call myself a “thought leader”?
-No. In fact, it’s often better if you don’t.
-Let others give you that title because of the value you provide.
+No—and it’s often better if you don’t.
+Let others give you that title based on the value you provide.
 Call yourself an educator, an advocate, or a strategist.

 What if I change my mind or evolve my views later?
-That is the definition of science!
+That’s the definition of science.
 Being a thought leader means being transparent about how new data changes your perspective.
-It builds trust to say, “I used to think X, but new evidence suggests Y.”
+Saying “I used to think X, but new evidence suggests Y” builds more trust than pretending you never had to update your thinking.

 How do I know if I’m credible enough to share publicly?
 If you have the training and you care about the outcome, you are ready.
-Imposter syndrome is usually a sign that you understand the weight of your responsibility.
+Imposter syndrome is usually a sign that you understand the weight of your responsibility—not that you aren’t ready for it.

 Is it too late to start if others are already talking about this?
 No. They aren’t saying it with your voice, your specific clinical experience, or your empathy.